-S&P Global Ratings assigned its 'AAA' rating and stable outlook to Carroll County Commissioners, Md.'s \$22 million series 2021 public improvement general obligation (GO) bonds, issued for Carroll County, and affirmed its 'AAA' rating, with a stable outlook, on the county's existing GO debt.
+- S&P Global Ratings assigned its 'AAA' rating to Carroll County Commissioners, Md.'s \$30 million series 2022 public improvement general obligation (GO) bonds, issued for Carroll County. - At the same time, we affirmed our 'AAA' rating on the county's existing GO debt. - · The outlook is stable.